 /var/www/html the directory.
 Open your favorite browser and open the below URL to verify Apache installation:

 After installation, MySQL will start automatically.
-To check status type the following command:
+To check the status type the following command:

 sudo systemctl status mariadb